How we use information about you

 All telephone calls to Shropdoc are recorded and are used for training, audit and quality monitoring purposes.

-Everyone working for Shropdoc has a legal duty (under the Data Protection Act 1998) to keep information about you confidential and secure.
+Everyone working for Shropdoc has a legal duty (under GDPR 2018) to keep information about you confidential and secure.
 There must be a clear reason why a member of staff requires access to personal information, and this information will be provided on a strictly need to know basis.

 At times it may be necessary to work together with other organisations for your benefit, and it may be necessary to share information about you.